jlinoff/pam/README.md

 At the top of the screen is the search bar and, at the far right, the menu.

-At the bottom of the screen is a status bar that shows status messages.
-On the right side of the status bar are two buttons: the dark/light mode toggle and a **✨ Pwd Gen** button that opens a standalone password generator.
+At the bottom of the screen is a status and controls section that shows status messages.
+On the right side of the status and controls section are two buttons: the dark/light mode toggle and a **✨ Pwd Gen** button that opens a standalone password generator.
 The standalone generator is useful when creating a new account somewhere and you need a strong password before